iisys-hof/map-matching-2/README.md

 The basic usage is a two- or three-step approach:

 1. Prepare the network graph (only once).
+Base command:\
+   `./map_matching_2 --prepare --file openstreetmap.osm.pbf --output data/network/`
 2. Match your tracks on the prepared network graph (and repeat as often as needed).
+Base command:\
+   `./map_matching_2 --match --input data/network --tracks data/tracks.csv --output data/results`
 3. Optional: Compare your matches to any given comparison matches or ground truth (if available).
    You can also compare the matches from different runs of this software with different settings with each other and review the differences.
+Base command:\
+   `./map_matching_2 --compare --match-tracks data/results/matches.csv --compare-tracks data/ground_truth.csv --output data/results`

+#### More details and in-depth explanation

+Please note that a new release might render the prepared network graph invalid, you might need to re-prepare the network graph again if you download a new version.
+The prepared binary network graph files are not compatible between compilers.
+They are individual for each compiler and thus also not compatible between Linux and Windows.

 In case you used an older version of this software, all steps could be combined into one run.
 However, now with memory mapped files available, this is not practical anymore.